Brazil 6 4 Germany | 0 ties

 Which destination is better for a beach vacation?

-Brazil is significantly better for a beach vacation, offering thousands of kilometers of warm-water beaches, iconic city beaches like Copacabana, and a vibrant beach culture.
+Brazil is significantly better for a beach vacation, offering thousands of kilometers of warm-water beaches, iconic city beaches like Copacabana, and a beach culture.
 German beaches on the North and Baltic Seas are cooler, often windier, and suited more for walks and relaxation rather than swimming.

 Ready to plan your next adventure?